Thursday, September 29, 2016

 By José Alberto Hermosillo

-A marvelous journey of courage and love that empowers “Little Women” to the great extent of “Brave” and “Frozen” all the way up to the North Pole.
+A marvelous journey of courage and love that empowers “Little Women” to the extent of “Brave” and “Frozen,” all the way up to the North Pole.

-is a feast of colors of astonishing beauty in an elegant French animation.
+“Long Way North” is a feast of astonishingly beautiful colors, presented in elegant French animation.

-At that time, women were not allowed to have an education in sciences and arts as they are now.
+At that time, women were not allowed to receive an education in the sciences and the arts as they do now.

-The little girl’s bravery will take her to places she always dreams of going with her grandfather.
+The little girl’s bravery will take her to places she has always dreamed of visiting with her grandfather.

-The family’s library was a magnet attracting the curiosity of Sasha and her friend Olga.
+The family’s library was a magnet for the curiosity of Sasha and her friend Olga.
 Their favorite subject was geography: maps and the diaries left by her visionary grandfather, Oloukine.

-The family’s patriarch went on an expedition, “Long Way North,” on a Davia ship.
+The family’s patriarch went on an expedition, “Long Way North,” aboard a Davia ship.

-The grandfather was supposed to make history and be the first man to set foot at the North Pole, but he has yet to return from that trip.
+The grandfather was supposed to make history as the first man to set foot at the North Pole, but he has yet to return from that trip.

 Back home, the Tsar’s nephew defamed the family’s honor by laughing about the old man’s unfinished business.

-Sasha was unhappy about that; she had a hint about where her grandfather got lost, and nobody else had looked before.
-No one listened to a young little woman.
+Sasha was unhappy about that; she had a hint about where her grandfather had gone missing, and no one else had looked before.
+No one listened to a little woman.

 She challenges herself, propels herself on a monumental quest to search for the truth, and vindicates her old man’s legacy and the family’s prestige.

-Sasha’s endurance will help her to reach for the impossible.
+Sasha’s endurance will help her reach the impossible.

 Rémi Chayé directed this spectacular adventure in a traditional 2D animation, and it took the French-born artist ten years to make this beautiful film.
 The conception of this film is an act of love.